DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 ### Entering the Ending Room For the First Time
 > Note: Assume the player does NOT have all of the Journal Entries yet.
 So, the door is locked.
 Also, the player *should* know what a journal entry is.

+- Allister: Oh look, an exit
+- An Ally: It appears to have a magic seal on it :(
+- Ally: Get closer to inspect it

+### Walking Up to the Exit Door for the First Time
+- Somebody: Yeah, the door is locked, alright
+- Allister: There must be *SOME* way to open it, right?
+- Ally: Perhaps the archmage left behind some clues...

 ## Journal Entries